Central Japan Railway Company

-JR Central is Japan's most profitable and highest throughput high-speed-rail operator, carrying 138 million high-speed-rail passengers in 2009, considerably more than the world's largest airline.
+JR Central is Japan's most profitable and highest throughput high-speed rail operator, carrying 138 million high-speed-rail passengers in 2009, considerably more than the world's largest airline.
 Japan recorded a total of 289 million high-speed-rail passengers in 2009.

 JR Central is listed in the Tokyo Stock Exchange and Nagoya Stock Exchange with American depositary receipts traded over-the-counter through OTCMG Pink, is a constituent of the TOPIX Core30 index, and is also one of the three only Japan Railways Group constituents of the Nikkei 225 index, the others being JR East and JR West.
-It is also one of Nagoya's gosanke companies along with Toyota and the Chubu Electric Power Company.
+It is one of Nagoya's gosanke companies along with Toyota and the Chubu Electric Power Company.